 Recognise when you have bigger emotional challenges to deal with.
 Sometimes there are things from our past haunting us, causing strong emotional reaction when it’s not helpful.
 Or may there is something else just making it hard to cope.
 It’s important to recognise these and seek help from professionals.
 Don’t fell that you need to struggle alone.

 Practice mindfulness.
 You don’t need to be a yogi and do meditations all the time to practice mindfulness.
 At its heart, it’s about experiencing the moment without judgement.
 Practice doing this so you can turn it on at any moment, such as talking with a friend, enjoying a drive or a sunset.
 It’s useful in many situations, and can help teach your mind calmness, even when stressed.

 Watch your interpretation bias.
 Do you always tend to expect the worst from situations?
 Research shows that this can make you six times more likely to develop symptoms of depression.
 Try to consider good things that can happen as well.

 I can be changed by what happens to me.
 But I refuse to be reduced by it.

 Critical thinking, resourcefulness and problem solving (Reasoning)

 Resilience also involves a lot of critical thinking, introspection and planning.
-We have a big focus on helping people through preventative care, which is why Driven includes many proactive activities and tools that helps reduce risk and even prevent issues entirely.
+We have a big focus on helping people through preventative care, which is why Driven includes many proactive resilience building activities and tools that help reduce risk and even prevent issues entirely.